Mike Brown (pitcher)

-Michael Gary Brown (born March 4, 1959) is an American former professional baseball starting pitcher who played in Major League Baseball (MLB) from through for the Boston Red Sox (1982–) and Seattle Mariners (1986–1987).
+Michael Gary Brown (born March 4, 1959) is an American former professional baseball starting pitcher.
+He played in Major League Baseball (MLB) from through for the Boston Red Sox (1982–) and Seattle Mariners (1986–1987).

 Career

 Brown was drafted in the second round of the 1980 MLB draft, the 48th pick overall out of Clemson University.
 He batted and threw right-handed.

 Brown reached MLB in 1982 with the Boston Red Sox, playing in part of five seasons with them before moving to the Seattle Mariners in the same transaction that brought Dave Henderson and Spike Owen to Boston.
 His most productive season came in with the Red Sox, when he recorded career bests in wins (six), earned run average (4.67), starts (18), complete games (three) and innings pitched (104).
 In August 1986, Brown (along with Rey Quiñones, Mike Trujillo, and a player to named later) was traded to the Seattle Mariners.
 The Red Sox obtained Spike Owen and Dave Henderson.
 In a six-season career, Brown posted a 12–20 record with 115 strikeouts and a 5.75 ERA in 253 2/3 innings.